 Business Rules / Special Instructions – use this area to note any relationships not modeled above, or unresolved issues you discover.

-Sign Maintenance Log
+Sign Maintenance Log (SNML)

 The Sign Maintenance Log contains information about any maintenance that was done at the installation to the Panels or Supports.